sjbrandenberg/ucla_geotech_tools/docs/index.rst

 ucla_geotech_tools
 ==================

-ucla_geotech_tools is a collection of python scripts developed by researchers in the UCLA geotechnical engineering group
+ucla_geotech_tools is a collection of scripts written in Python (with some help from Cython) developed by researchers in the UCLA geotechnical engineering group

 Source Code
 ___________